4equest/recon-sploit/README.md

 ![carbon](https://github.com/4equest/recon-sploit/assets/107108812/40e0306f-e5f4-4725-877e-a7a2684656ff)

 # Features
-* Get version information and vulnerability list from Shodan
+* Get version information and vulnerability list from Shodan and Censys
-* Search for exploit in Exploit-DB
-* Search for exploit in Vulners
+* Search for exploit in Exploit-DB and Vulners
-*

 # Usage
 If you want to use censys, rename .env.sample to .env and fill in your credentials.
 ```